 - You must meet the general admission requirements that pertain to all master’s degree candidates.

-- Prior education must include the following prerequisites: (1) three semesters or five quarters of calculus, which includes multivariate calculus; (2) one semester/term of advanced math (discrete mathematics is strongly preferred but linear algebra and differential equations will be accepted); (3) one semester/term of Java or Python (C++ will be accepted but the student must be at least also somewhat knowledgeable in Java or Python); and (4) one semester/term of Data Structures.
+- Prior education must include the following prerequisites: (1) three semesters or five quarters of calculus, which includes multivariate calculus; (2) one semester/term of advanced math (discrete mathematics is strongly preferred but linear algebra and differential equations will be accepted); and (3) one semester/term of Java or Python.
 A grade of B− or better must have been earned in each of the prerequisite courses.

 - If your prior education does not include the prerequisites listed above, you may still be admitted under provisional status, followed by full admission once you have completed the missing prerequisites.
 Missing prerequisites may be completed with Johns Hopkins Engineering or at another regionally accredited institution.